teddyhla/carboncalc/carboncalc/readme.md

 > 0.03549 kgCO2 e per unit kilometers per person

-3. We assumed that each participant / instructors are staying in separate individual rooms without sharing for two nights.
+3. We assumed that each participant / instructors are staying in separate individual rooms without sharing for duration of the event.

 > 10.4 kgCO2 e per room per night per person in the UK